pbeukema/LabHacks/readme.md

 * Randy Pausch on [time management](https://www.youtube.com/watch?v=oTugjssqOT0)

 ## Acknowledgments
-Thanks to contributions from Ran Liu, Annie Homan and Rory Flemming for making this page more useful.
+Thanks to contributions from Ran Liu, Annie Homan, Rory Flemming, and Daniel Borek for making this page more useful.